youwen5/web/routes/software/+epilogue.typ

 #let todo = sym.ballot
 #let in-progress = emoji.clock

+Here#(apostrophe)s the elevator pitch: I want a static site generator that#(apostrophe)s hackable and lets me write in a markup language human-readable and writable like markdown but with the full power of a programming language.

+The system should be _fast_, _correct_, _maintainable_, and preferably not pull in 1000 transitive dependencies.
+As a hard requirement, it should be able to handle advanced typesetting of mathematical formulae.
+And it should all work without any client side JavaScript, in the spirit of the Web (back when it was still a capital W).

+#blockquote[
+  _Write JavaScript like it#(apostrophe)s 2005._
+]

+I couldn#(apostrophe)t find anything that perfectly matched all of the qualities above.
+Usually, it was a trade-off between slick but austere (usually only supporting markdown with some plugins) or feature-rich but slow and clunky.
+So I ended up rolling my own, called it Epilogue, and it now powers this site.

+= A longer pitch

-Back when I was shopping around for a framework to write this website in, I realized there was a serious gap in the ecosystem.
-The entire web development culture of churning out framework after framework and package after package is
+Back when I was shopping around for a framework to write this website in, which met the criterion enumerated above, I realized there was a gap in the ecosystem.
+Now, the entire web development culture of churning out framework after framework and package after package is
 #link("https://en.wikipedia.org/wiki/Npm_left-pad_incident")[well documented]
 at this point.
-There are also myriad great static site generators that have been established for years.
+There are also a great many static site generators that have been established for years.
 So it feels strange to declare that, actually, we don#(apostrophe)t have _enough_ choice already.